SESYNC-ci/online-data-lesson/slides/tiers.md

 Major data providers can justify writing a package, specific to your language of choice (e.g. Python or R), that facilitates accessing the data they provide through a web service.
-Sadly ... not all do so.
+Sadly, not all do so.